SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 In this step, we can add additional users as administrators and developers for the subaccount. <br>
 The user who is using the Booster is added automatically as Administrator and also added as a Security Admin.

+* Select and add your "Custom Identity Provider for Applications"
 * Add administrators
 * Add developers